 "I understand that Scott Brown and other Repub licans want to pretend Todd Akin is an isolated individual, but he is clearly in line with the Republican agenda," Warren said.

-She cited Brown's support of legislation by U.S. Sen. Roy Blunt, R-Mo., that would have allowed employers to refuse health care coverage of services for
+She cited Brown's support of legislation by U.S. Sen. Roy Blunt, R-Mo.

 "Brown has been right in the middle of this through his support for the Blunt amendment, his opposition to equal pay legislation, his endorsements of Paul Ryan on the Republican ticket and his work for a Republican majority in the Senate," Warren said.